-A City Action Plan addresses a wide range of short-term and long-term measures, with the aim of preventing plastic from entering the environment, waterways and ultimately the ocean.
+A City Action Plan addresses a wide range of short and long-term measures, with the aim of preventing plastic from entering the environment, waterways and ultimately, the ocean.

 TARGET USERS: Government

-KEY CONSIDERATIONS: A well developed City Action Plan on plastic requires a holistic approach that identifies target problems, engages local stakeholders, and implements solutions, all of which require the allocation of city resources.
+KEY CONSIDERATIONS: A well-developed City Action Plan on plastic requires a holistic approach that identifies target problems, engages local stakeholders and implements solutions.

-Leading the way with their very own City Action Plan, is the City of Oslo.
-The municipality wants to encourage innovative and smart solutions that can be scaled up and further developed.
-Together, the City of Oslo and its inhabitants will contribute to a sustainable development that takes care of Oslo as a coastal city and protects its values for future generations.
-In order for Oslo to succeed in the efforts to reduce unnecessary use of plastic and disposable single use articles, they have committed to a holistic approach that takes into account several sectors, while at the same time cooperating with actors within the field of waste management.
+In order for Oslo to succeed in the effort to reduce the unnecessary use of plastic and disposable single-use articles, they have committed to a holistic approach that takes into account several sectors, while at the same time cooperating with actors within the field of waste management.

 The overall goal of the City Action Plan is: